Ann Northrop: Career

 After college, Northrop worked for the National Journal in Washington, D.C.
 She reported on all branches of the federal government which included The White House, Congress and the Supreme Court.
 After a year and a half, Northrop moved to New York City where she worked for WCBS-TV on a program called Woman.

 After Woman ended, Northrop worked in WCBS-TV operations, was a freelance production assistant for ABC Sports, wrote for a nationally syndicated newspaper column as well as Ms. and other publications such as Ladies' Home Journal.
 Northrop acted as the New York officer for a study of thousands of straight and gay couples by Drs.
 Pepper Schwartz and Philip Blumstein titled "American Couples: Money-Work-Sex".

 Northrop returned to regular television production in 1981 as a writer-producer for ABC's Good Morning America.
 She was then recruited by George Merlis to CBS News in 1982.
 For five years, Northrop was a producer for the CBS Morning News, planning, coordinating and executing the program on a daily basis.
-Northrop worked with the show's hosts including Diane Sawyer, Bill Kurtis, Forrest Sawyer, Maria Shriver, Phyllis George, Charlie Rose and Meredith Vieira.
+She worked with the show's hosts, including Diane Sawyer, Bill Kurtis, Forrest Sawyer, Maria Shriver, Phyllis George, Charlie Rose and Meredith Vieira.

 In 1987, Northrop resigned her position at CBS, seeking a change.
-She chose to become an AIDS and homosexuality educator for New York City's Hetrick-Martin Institute for Lesbian and Gay Youth.
-After four years as an educator teaching and answering questions by youths and adults alike, she left Hetrick-Martin to pursue other interests.
+She chose to become an AIDS and homosexuality educator for New York City's Hetrick-Martin Institute for Lesbian and Gay Youth, working for them for four years.